BE Lyncis: A Pulsating Star in the Most Eccentric Binary with a Massive Unseen Companion: Results and Discussion

-Combining the orbital parameters with the primary mass ($M_1 = 1.55 M_{\odot}$) introduces critical constraints from orbital stability: (i) the periastron separation must exceed the primary's radius to avoid catastrophic collision; (ii) the primary's Roche lobe radius must exceed the primary's radius to avoid Roche-lobe overflow near the periastron.
-Applying these conditions, along with the mass function (Eq.~\ref{eq:mass_fun}), tightly constrains the system geometry (Figure~\ref{fig:m2_mass}).
-We derive an upper limit on the orbital inclination of $i \lesssim 4.0^\circ$, implying a lower limit on the companion mass of $M_2 \gtrsim 17.5 M_{\odot}$.
+Combining the orbital parameters with the primary mass ($M_1 = 1.61 M_{\odot}$) introduces a critical constraint from orbital stability: the periastron separation must exceed the primary's radius to avoid catastrophic collision.
+This condition tightly constrains the system geometry (Figure~\ref{fig:m2_mass}).
+We derive an upper limit on the orbital inclination of $i \lesssim 10.1^\circ$, implying a lower limit on the companion mass of $M_2 \gtrsim 2.5 M_{\odot}$.

+While a periastron separation smaller than the tidal disruption radius $R_1 (M_2/M_1)^{1/3}$ might appear to threaten the system's integrity, a more careful assessment is required.
+The relevant timescale for the star to respond to tidal forces is its dynamical timescale $t_{\rm dyn} = \sqrt{R_1^3/(G M_1)} \approx 1.3$ hr.
+This is comparable to the $\approx 0.92$ hr interval during which the orbital separation falls below the tidal disruption radius for the limiting case $i = 10.1^\circ$ (see Figure~\ref{fig:m2_mass}).
+Thus, the star may not be able to maintain hydrostatic equilibrium during periastron passage, and partial or even complete tidal disruption is physically plausible.

+A more quantitative criterion is given by the penetration factor $\beta \equiv R_{\rm tide} / r_{\rm peri}$, where $R_{\rm tide} = R_1 (M_2/M_1)^{1/3}$ and $r_{\rm peri}$ is the periastron separation.
+For $i = 10.1^\circ$, we find $\beta \approx 1.16$.
+According to the simulations of \citet{Guillochon2013}, for a star with a convective envelope (polytropic index $\gamma = 5/3$), $\beta \gtrsim 1.1$ leads to complete disruption; for more centrally concentrated stars (lower $\gamma$), the core may survive but a significant fraction of the envelope can be stripped during each passage.
+Considering that BE Lyn is a post-MS star, whose 90\% mass is concentrated within 30\% of its radius (based on its best-fit asteroseismic model), the system could experience partial tidal disruption events repeatedly every $\approx 16$ yr.

+Such repeated micro-tidal disruption events would be expected to leave observable imprints.
+Over the 39 yr observational baseline, they might cause quasi-periodic brightness variations, changes in the pulsation properties, or the build-up of a detectable accretion signature.
+Due to the lack of high-precision continuous photometric data covering the vicinity of periastron, the available TESS light curve and the extensive collection of times of maximum light do not show obvious outbursts or abrupt changes in the pulsation period, but deeper multi-wavelength observations (UV/X-ray) are needed to constrain such processes.
+Future monitoring will be essential to determine whether BE Lyn is indeed a repeating partial tidal disruption candidate.

+While natal kicks during an asymmetric supernova explosion can impart a relatively high eccentricity to binary systems \citep{Janka2013, Popov2025}, the extreme eccentricity and semi-major axis of this system may require additional mechanisms to explain its later evolution.
+Interestingly, at periastron, the primary's radius inevitably exceeds its Roche lobe radius (using the approximation of \citet{Eggleton1983}; see Figure~\ref{fig:m2_mass}), indicating that the primary must fill its Roche lobe, leading to mass transfer near periastron.\footnote{Here, we thank \citet{Nagarajan2026} for pointing out an error in our previous calculation of the primary's Roche lobe radius.} This periastron mass transfer may have driven the elongation of the semi-major axis and the extreme eccentricity \citep{Parkosidis2026a,Parkosidis2026b}, consistent with their unified semi-analytical framework and representing an extreme case of such evolution.